 The Kingdom is established on this renewed earth after Christ's 2nd Coming, at the end of Tribulation.
 Satan is bound up for 1000 years “then he must be released for a little while.”

 Details of the Kingdom come mostly from the Old Testament prophets.
-Ezekiel, in chapters 40-48, offers a detailed description of the 1,000 year Kingdom and operation.
+Ezekiel, in chapters 40-48, offers a detailed physical description of the Kingdom as well as many operational details.
 Please note that to date we have seen no such place on earth.

 Make note of "H" on the Word-Reference diagram